 (Thursday 18th November) Meeting 3: The New Normal?
 What Futures do We Want?

-*All meetings will begin at 19h CET and run for 90 minutes.
+*All meetings began at 19h CET and ran for 90 minutes.

 How to join this Critical Conversation

-This series will be hosted in-person at the Library and is limited to Library members.
+This series was hosted in-person at the Library and was limited to Library members.